 Life has been a bit crazy (OK, a lot crazy) lately and whether you suffer from anxiety on a regular basis or are experiencing newfound anxiety while we all try our best to navigate these uncertain times, you’re not alone.
 Moms all over the country are just doing their best to get through the day right now—and prioritizing our mental health while we do so is more important than ever.

 While some moms are turning to helpful apps and at-home workouts to de-stress and keep their anxiety in check, others are finding simple actions like getting outside every day and talking out their feelings with others to be the best ways to cope.
-And to help give you a few more ideas, we polled our Instagram audience of Everymom readers to ask what they’re doing to personally deal with the intense anxiety and stress many of us are feeling during the COVID-19 pandemic.
+And to help give you a few more ideas, we polled our Instagram audience of Everymom readers to ask what they’re doing to personally deal with the intense anxiety and stress many of us are feeling during the COVID-19 pandemic and 2020 Election.

 Keep reading to see 20 simple and helpful ways our readers are coping with anxiety.
 And remember, whatever you’re doing to stay sane, healthy, optimistic, and motivated right now, keep doing it, mamas—we’re all in this together.

 All responses below were submitted anonymously from real Everymom readers.
 All responses are original from our audience, but some have been edited for grammar and/or clarity.